apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 This keeps any changes localized to the type, allowing you make changes without affecting any clients of the type.

-However, a disadvantage of this technique is now the type and its internals do not have the same isolation domain.
+However, a major disadvantage of this technique is the type's true isolation requirements remain invisible.
-This can result in non-`Sendable` method parameters or return values crossing otherwise-unnecessary isolation boundaries.
+There is no way for clients to determine if or how they should change based on this public API.
+You should use this approach only as a temporary solution, and only when you have exhausted other options.

 ### Usage-Only Isolation